nikomatsakis/rustnation-24/index.md

 ???

 Here's a brief history of async Rust.
 We stabilized async functions in 2019.
-Since then there's been a lot of great ecosystem development.
+Since then there's been a lot of great ecosystem development, and that's partly how we learned about some of these footguns.
+Recently started shipping new language features again.

+The good news is that I think, with our new experience as well as this new language work, we can start to address these gaps.

 ---